15 Sites Like Craigslist to Buy (or Sell)

 Trovit is a classified search engine and is ideal for buying.
 With Trovit, you can search multiple online classified databases for homes, cars, or jobs.
 The site is fairly well-organized and easy to use.

-Just choose your country first (Trovit operates around the world) and then choose your subject.
-You can choose to view Homes, Cars, or Jobs at the top of the page.
+First, choose your country (Trovit operates worldwide) and then your subject.
+At the top of the page, you can choose to view homes, cars, or jobs.
 After that, you’ll be directed to narrow your search to find listings for your item near you.

 Note that not all areas have listings on Trovit at this time.
 This fact could impact whether or not you find cars, homes, or jobs close by your area of residence.